If Flynn Is Just a Liar, Why Did Trump Keep Defending Him?

 Who are you going to believe, an admitted liar or the president of the United States? sounds like a logical defense until you plug in what we know about this particular president, and his relationship with the liar in question.
 Aside from the hypocrisy of Trump attacking anyone for misstating the truth, the plan revives questions about why the president went out of his way to defend Flynn, even after he fired him for lying.

-In the days after Trump asked for Flynn’s resignation, he said he had to go because he misled to Vice President Mike Pence about his conversations with then-Russian ambassador Sergey Kislyak during the transition.
+In the days after Trump asked for Flynn’s resignation, he said he had to go because he misled Vice-President Mike Pence about his conversations with then-Russian ambassador Sergey Kislyak during the transition.
 However, Trump argued that by making those calls Flynn was just “doing his job,” and stressed that he still considered him a man of fine character.

 “Michael Flynn, General Flynn, is a wonderful man,” Trump said on February 15.
 “I think he’s been treated very, very unfairly by the media — as I call it, the fake media, in many cases.
 And I think it’s really a sad thing that he was treated so badly.”

-Trump then defended the calls to Kislyak a press conference the following day:
+Trump then defended the calls to Kislyak at a press conference the following day:

 When Flynn floated the idea of seeking immunity in exchange for his testimony before Congress in March, Trump tweeted his support:

-And in May Trump told NBC’s Lester Holt that after former Acting Attorney General Sally Yates warned that Flynn wasn’t telling the truth about his discussions with Kislyak, he did nothing for 18 days due to his respect for Flynn.
+And in May Trump told NBC’s Lester Holt that after former acting attorney general Sally Yates warned that Flynn wasn’t telling the truth about his discussions with Kislyak, he did nothing for 18 days due to his respect for Flynn.
 “This man has served for many years, he’s a general, he’s a — in my opinion — a very good person,” Trump said.
 “I believe that it would be very unfair to hear from somebody who we don’t even know and immediately run out and fire a general.”

 Even after Flynn pleaded guilty to lying to the FBI earlier this month, Trump continued expressing sympathy for his former adviser.